1ay1/neowall/.github/SECURITY.md

 ### Security Considerations

-Staticwall is designed with security in mind:
+NeoWall is designed with security in mind:

 - **No Root Privileges:** Runs as a normal user
 - **No Network Access:** Purely local, no external connections